All Access Arts Summer Highlights

 August 10, 2017 by Nick Caudle

 Creativity doesn’t slow down for summer, and neither does All Access Arts.
 Thanks to a strong mix of community partners, talented performers, and a some of the best teaching artists around, our summer initiatives were able to bring arts experiences to over 25 locations in and around the Oklahoma City area.
-In addition to reach and variety of art classes and performances, it was all provided to the community with no cost to families.

 In partnership with the Metropolitan Library System, National Endowment for the Arts, and the Oklahoma Arts council, Neighborhood Arts provided live entertainment at over 140 performances, spread over 19 library locations.
 Booking some of the most talented local artists around, this summer’s schedule had local favorites like Sugar Free Allstars, OKC Improv, and Adam & Kizzie spreading family friendly fun all over the metro.
 Reaching thousands of kids and families each summer, Neighborhood Arts is always a safe bet for a great show in a cool library.